 Video of the Day

-They thrive in poor soil, salt air, windy environments and full sun.
+They thrive on poor soil, in salt air, in windy environments and in full sun.
 However, while they don't require the attention other rose bushes demand, they do need periodic trimming to look their best.
 Pruning beach roses eliminates old, unattractive or damaged wood, while promoting the growth of new foliage and flowers.